Jacob-Stevens-Haas/mitosis/README.md

 # Use

+Philosophically, an experiment is any time we run code with an aim to convince someone
+    of something.
+As code, mitosis takes the approach that an experiment is a callable
+    (or a sequence of callables).

+Using mitosis involves
+    registering experiments in pyproject.toml,
+    naming interesting parameters,
-Using mitosis involves registering experiments in pyproject.toml, enumerating parameter values in a lookup dictionary, running experiments on the command line, and browsing results.
+    running experiments on the command line,
+    and browsing results.

 ## Registration

-mitosis uses the `tool.mitosis.steps` table of pyproject.toml to learn what python callables are named experiment steps and where to lookup named parameter values.
-It uses a syntax evocative of entry points.
+mitosis uses the `tool.mitosis.steps` table of pyproject.toml to learn
+    what python callables are experiment steps
+        and where to lookup named parameter values.
+It uses a syntax evocative of entry points:

     [tool.mitosis.steps]
     my_exp = ["sine_experiment:run", "sine_experiment:lookup_dict"]